-With more than 20 years’ experience in the healthcare industry, Dr Lam brings with him strong leadership and expertise in the clinical and medical community.
-Before Mount Alvernia Hospital, he served as Chief Executive Officer of Thomson Medical Group where he was responsible for the Group’s business in Singapore.
-Dr Lam also led as Group Director of the Applied Sciences Group and Blood Services Group at the Health Sciences Authority (HSA) of Singapore.
-He also managed various departments in HSA including finance, operations, information management and emergency planning under corporate development, and the HSA Academy.
+With more than 20 years’ experience in the healthcare industry, James brings with him strong leadership and expertise in the clinical and medical community.
+He formerly served as Chief Executive Officer of Thomson Medical Group where he was responsible for the Group’s business in Singapore.

-Additionally, he held appointments in numerous pharmaceutical companies in Asia Pacific in the areas of clinical research, medical and regulatory affairs.
-Dr Lam obtained his Medical Degree from the National University of Singapore, and his Master in Business Administration (Marketing) from Leicester University in the United Kingdom.
+Additionally, he previously held various appointments in pharmaceutical companies in the Asia Pacific region in the areas of clinical research, medical and regulatory affairs.

 Annie joined Mount Alvernia Hospital in 1993.
-A fellow of the Association of Chartered Certified Accountants (UK) and Fellow Chartered Accountant Singapore, she was an auditor at Coopers & Lybrand, Singapore and has experience in accounting & finance and information systems in the travel and manufacturing sectors in Australia.
-Annie is responsible for the accounting & finance and business office operations of the Hospital.
+A fellow of the Association of Chartered Certified Accountants (UK) and Fellow Chartered Accountant Singapore, she started her career as an auditor at Coopers & Lybrand, Singapore.
+Subsequently, she worked in the travel and manufacturing sectors in Australia, handling accounting & finance and information systems.
+Annie now oversees the accounting & finance, business office operations, material management and risk management functions of the Hospital.

-Graduated with B.A (Honours) in Political Science from the National University of Singapore, May Ching brings with her over 20 years of public and private healthcare experience both locally and overseas.
-Prior to joining Mount Alvernia Hospital, she was with the National University Health System (NUHS) as the Director/Head Group Service Operations, and Head of the operations and patient management informatics technology modules, a Ministry of Health’s national IT turnkey project known as the Next Generation Electronics Medical Records, which saw to the successful Go-Live of the NGEMR systems in Jurong Health Campus and National University Polyclinics.
-Additionally, she served as the Assistant Chief Data Protection Office in the NUHS Corporate Office for two years.
-Her healthcare experience which spans across various institutions includes communications, marketing, business development and strategic planning.
+Graduating with B.A (Honours) in Political Science from the National University of Singapore, May Ching brings with her over 20 years of public and private healthcare experience both locally and overseas.
+Prior to joining Mount Alvernia Hospital, she was the Director/Head Group Service Operations with the National University Health System (NUHS).
+She saw to the successful Go-Live of the Ministry of Health’s national IT turnkey project, known as the Next Generation Electronics Medical Records (NGEMR), in Jurong Health Campus and National University Polyclinics.
+Additionally, she served as the Assistant Chief Data Protection Officer in the NUHS Corporate Office for two years.
+Her healthcare experience spans across various fields, including communications, marketing, business development and strategic planning.

 Karen joined Mount Alvernia Hospital in 2014.
 A lay associate of the Franciscan Missionaries of the Divine Motherhood (FMDM) congregation, she is responsible for the Hospital’s social mission and oversees the Clinical Pastoral Care department.
 Previously, she held appointments as Brand Director and Head of Strategic Marketing for financial institutions and not-for-profit organisations.
 She holds a Bachelor of Business Administration from the National University of Singapore.